 It is essential for students to arrive the first day already knowing their multiplication facts.
-We will have a test on multiplication facts (whole numbers 1 - 12) during the first week of school.
 Students should practice them daily this summer to be prepared to build on this skill throughout fifth grade math.
 These math cards are a great resource for practicing multiplication in a way that promotes mathematical understanding and number fluency.